-It was 190 years ago this week that a constitutional crisis was averted when the relatively new 12th Amendment to the Constitution settled the last presidential election decided in the House of Representatives.
+It was 194 years ago today that a constitutional crisis was averted when the relatively new 12th Amendment to the Constitution settled the last presidential election decided in the House of Representatives.

 On February 9, 1825, the House met to elect a new President after one candidate failed to win a majority of the electoral college vote.
 The House also met 24 years before to also settle a presidential election, but this time, the process was much smoother thanks to the 12th Amendment.